MichiganCOG/M-PACT/RAINPROJECT.md

 * V17:
     * Idea: (Pass K dims through FC1 then reshape to V dims through FC2) The filter blocks relating to each pixel may contain the information needed to learn alpha and phi.
 Allow output of FC2 to be the filter dimension, V, x 2.
     * Median of Extract Layer

+* V18:
+    * Idea: (Parameterization Network at the end, phi and alpha) Since the parameterization network has been located at the top of the model, the gradients may have had less of an impact by the time they reached the parameterization network, resulting in alpha and phi just falling to 0.0 or 1.0.
+Moving the parameterization network to the end could allow the gradients to have a greater impact on alpha and phi values.
+    * Mean of Extract Layer
+    * Median of Extract Layer

+* V19:
+    * Idea: (V18 + negative exponent) The tanh used in v18 to force the values of alpha and phi may have been to abrupt causing them to fall to 0.0 or 1.0.
+A negative exponent has a more gradual curve which could allow alpha and phi to learn values in between 0 and 1.
+    * Median of Extract Layer

+* V20:
+    * Idea: (V18 phi only)
+    * Max of Extract Layer

 * V21:
     * Idea: (alpha and phi as variables, based off of v14) Initialize alpha and phi as variables and let them learn based solely off of backpropagation.
 Inputs to extraction layer come from the beginning of the model, similar to v14.